daver987/nuxt-docu-search-ai/README.md

 To use the application:

 1. Navigate to `http://localhost:3000` in your web browser.
-2. Click on the search bar in the navigation.
+2. Input your request in the provided textarea field at the bottom of the page.
-3. A modal will open, input your question or query related to Nuxt 3 in the provided field.
+3. Press the "Send" button or hit "Enter" to submit your query.
-4. The application will process the query using GPT-4, and you will see the answer streaming back.
+4. The application will respond with relevant information in real-time, providing concise and context-aware answers to your queries.

 ## Building for Production